oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 If you don't have RBAC enable you can just use only the `Deployment` manifest.

-This is the simpliest part, just set the correct `ETCD_URLS` with the correct value and you're done.
+This is the simplest part, just set the correct `ETCD_URLS` with the correct value and you're done.
 I have deployed my **external-dns** in a namespace different than **etcd**, so in the `ETCD_URLS` variable I have to specify the service with the namespace too `http://etcd.custom-coredns:2379`

 Once you applied your manifest you can create an ingress with the internal domain you chose, in my case is something like: